 My name is Jim Foley and I have a Bachelors degree in Marketing from Temple University and a Masters in education from Neumann University.
 I coach high school basketball and I use students main interest to teach Math and make it fun.

-Pick your own coach to help you learn to mathematics.
-Superprof will help you to find the most relevant teacher: we put together all the teachers de skilled in mathematics in Philadelphia and close by.
+Pick your own tutor to help you learn mathematics.
+Superprof will help you to find the most relevant teacher.
+We have put together tutors skilled in mathematics in Philadelphia close to you.

-Whether at home or in a classroom, take advantage of the close supervision in Philadelphia by an experienced teacher.
-Improve your grades or your performance, refine your accent, work deeply and more efficiently when someone is guiding you.
+Whether at home or in a classroom, take advantage of the close supervision in Philadelphia by an experienced tutor.
+Improve your grades or your level, refine your skills, work thoroughly and more efficiently when someone is guiding you.